milospjanic/PolygenicScoreCAD/README.md

 # Examples

-An example includes CAD GWAS gene TCF21 that is causal and shows a negative correlation with the trait, ie. with the increased number of risk SNPs its expression decreases:
+An example includes CAD GWAS gene TCF21 that is causal and shows a negative correlation with the trait, ie. with the increased number of genome-wide risk SNPs its expression decreases:

 ![alt text](https://github.com/milospjanic/PolygenicScoreCAD/blob/master/tcf21.png)